 Flexible working policies are here to stay.
 Companies must now take the time to identify what is important for the future, and start to put plans together.
 The solution for many organisations could be the move to co-working, shared common-area facilities to save cost and maintain a sense of home.
 Adopting hot-desking in a permanent office could also be the best solution, introducing areas for collaborative communication and working.
 What is clear is that the set-up businesses once had – bulky desks and decades’-old chairs – may no longer be fit for purpose.

 For many, the pandemic thrust working from home onto organisations out of necessity rather than choice.
 However, it has undoubtably allowed employers to realise the benefits of unlocking a truly flexible workplace.
 As we look toward a post-lockdown workplace, and are no longer restricted solely to remote working, business leaders have big decisions to make.
 Leaders have been able to understand both the qualities and shortcomings of remote working, and can choose to apply it as a helpful tool rather than a restriction.
 Employees’ attitudes to the work-home balance have drastically changed.
 All businesses – whether they require employees on site or not – have to accommodate flexible working following this paradigm shift.
 Working from home is just one piece of a larger puzzle, and is an important step towards a brighter, more flexible future.

 SF Recruitment is one of the Midlands’ top recruitment agencies, with offices in Birmingham, Nottingham and Leicester.
 Flexible, people-based recruitment is at the heart of SF Recruitment’s philosophy, with the intention of pairing exemplary candidates with the top finance and technology jobs on the market, in order to create a natural fit for all.
-If you would like to discuss the challenges covered in this article, get in touch with the team.
+If you would like to discuss the challenges covered in this article, or to get a copy of the advice pack below, get in touch with the team.